-You’ve accepted the offer and are excited to figure out what your new job is really going to be like because let’s be honest – the job description and the actual work very rarely lineup how you imaged.
+You’ve excited to figure out what your new job is really going to be like because let’s be honest – the job description and the actual work very rarely lineup how you imaged.

 Navigating a new team can seem overwhelming and create so much imposter syndrome anxiety.
-I’ve rotated four times at Amazon and learned a lot along the way.
 Below are four things to never do when on-boarding with a new team.

 1. DON’T wait for your manager to create your launch plan.
 We all know the general things that are going to be on the plan so just start doing them, even before you officially rotate.
-Start scheduling 1:1’s with team members, join all the email lists, get added to key team meetings, write your bio, start identifying the projects you will be working on and prioritizing them.
+Start scheduling meetings with key team members, ask to be added to key team meetings, write your bio, start identifying the projects you will be working on and prioritizing them.

 Be the leader they hired you to be.
 It doesn’t matter if you are wrong.
 What matters is that you are taking massive action and already adding value by not wasting team member’s time to onboard you.